Pradumnasaraf/DevOps/docs/terraform/commands.md

 6. Terraform Show

-It is used to provide human-readable output of current state of the resources.
+It is used to provide a human-readable view of the current state.

 ```bash
 terraform show